dougeby/IntuneDocs/intune/skycure-mtd-connector-integration.md

 # Set up the Skycure integration with Intune

+Complete the following steps to integrate the Skycure Mobile Threat Defense solution with Intune.
 You need to add Skycure apps into Azure AD to have Single Sign On capabilities.

 ## Before you begin